flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     Switches, knobs and dials can't be used with simple mouse clicks as before.

-    Controls appear highlighted in color (mostly blue) when the mouse hovers over them.
+(Can't push or pull knobs).

     ^^Root Cause^^